 Part of understanding the term “reasonable” means appreciating that conditions that led to a person’s injury must not only be dangerous, but the legally responsible party, i.e. owner, must have known or should have known (danger was, in fact, foreseeable) about the possibility of a dangerous condition and not done anything about it, especially in a timely manner.
 In such instances, timeliness is almost always a major concern.
 For instance, while we do not really have snow and ice here in California, the likes of which Upstate or Western New York may witness, we do experience natural occurrences such as earthquakes.
 If a landlord, for instance, knew that repeated earthquakes caused the apartment building’s steps to crumble or become unstable and yet did nothing about it until a tenant’s foot became stuck in a crevice causing a complicated breaking of a number of leg bones, the injured would be in a far greater position to successfully sue than someone who simply slipped on a stair during a particularly messy rainstorm.

 So, where does this leave someone like you, who has been seriously injured in an accident involving a commercial property (or even private property in some instances)?
 It leaves you at least with the bare knowledge that, for example, if you are a tenant and your landlord routinely neglects to fix broken steps, especially if and when they are the only path for you to get into your building or dwelling, and you are injured as a result, you likely have a great case against your tenant that we can lead on your behalf to ensure that your matter is taken seriously so as to increase the chances of a legal victory.

-Timothy J. Ryan and Associates will rigorously advocate for you in a court of law to ensure that you get the legal support you deserve so that you can get the financial compensation that you require to move on and help pay for medical and other daily living- post accident expenses.
+Timothy J. Ryan and Associates will vigorously advocate for you in a court of law to ensure that you get the legal support you deserve so that you can get the financial compensation that you require to move on and help pay for medical and other daily living- post-accident expenses.

 $4,200,000 Wrongful Death